Harddik1611/Vendor-Analysis-Project/README.md

 - Identifying vendors with low inventory turnover is critical for business efficiency, cost reduction, and profitability.

 ## **Insights Regarding AB-Testing:**
-- The confidence interval for low-performing vendors (**40.48%** to **42.62%**) is significantly higher than that of top-performing vendors (**30.74%** to **31.61%**).
-- This suggests that vendors with lower sales tend to maintain higher profit margins, potentially due to premium pricing or lower operational costs.
+- The confidence interval for low-performing vendors (**40.48%** to **42.62%**) is significantly higher than that of top-performing vendors (**30.74%** to **31.61%**).This suggests that vendors with lower sales tend to maintain higher profit margins, potentially due to premium pricing or lower operational costs.
 - For High-Performing Vendors: If they aim to improve profitability, they could explore selective price adjustments, cost optimization, or bundling strategies.
 - For Low-Performing Vendors: Despite higher margins, their low sales volume might indicate a need for better marketing, competitive pricing, or improved distribution strategies.
-- P-value=0.0000 of this small suggests that the difference is not just statistically significant but also practically meaningful.
+- P-value=0.00003 of this small suggests that the difference is not just statistically significant but also practically meaningful.
 - The two vendor groups operate very differently in terms of profitability.

 ## **✅ Strategic Recommendations**